RitvikN18/RitvikN18/README.md

   * Bachelor of Technology in Computer Science and Engineering from the International Institute of Information Technology

   🚀 Experience:

+  🩺 Cigna AI Software Engineer:
+  * Spearheaded the development of a system that autonomously extracts key insights from daily reports provided by investment banking companies and answers questions from those reports, resulting in an anticipated cost savings of over $200k annually.
+  * Implemented RAG (Retrieval Augmented Generation), using Redis vector DB for similarity search and integrating Langchain's OpenAI wrapper operating GPT4 LLM to boost natural language understanding, contributing to ~30% reduction in manual effort.
+  * Developed robust backend Flask API, ensuring seamless communication between the front-end and the underlying AI engine.

   🌐 UCLA Research Intern:
   * Developed an algorithm for forecasting forest fire containment resource needs.